BourgeoisBear/webjot/README.md

 ### Variable Precedence

-Variables may be specified globally through shell `environment variables`, inside shared `layouts`, and inside the `document` itself.
-When the same variable name is used at different levels, the following precedence is
+Variables may be specified globally through shell environment variables, inside shared layouts, and inside the document itself.
+When the same variable name is used at different levels, the following precedence is observed (x > y, meaning x replaces y):
-observed:

 ```
 document > document's layout > environment variables